rjgeng/rjgeng/README.md

 -->

 #### Hi there 👋
-I'm Rongjun GENG, a software/electronics engineer, and a fp (functional programming) player.
+I'm Rongjun GENG, a software/electronics engineer, a FP player.

 #### Stacks 🛠